mobilecoinofficial/mobot/RUN.md

 #### Add Inventory

-1. From the main page, select Items > +Add, and fill out the form.
+1. From the main page, select Items > +Add, and fill out the form (e.g. Name: Coin if doing an airdrop; note that the airdrop code is a special use case of doing a drop of something for sale.
+It needs an item for "sale" which is being created here, but actually will be giving away coins that are configured elsewhere).

 #### Create a Drop